rbms-bsc/DCRMR/_pages/Phys-desc/Layout.md

 <a name="6.28.1.2">6.28.1.2</a> [Sources of information](/DCRMR/phys-desc/#6011-sources-of-information)

-## 6.28.2 RDA Definition and scope
+## 6.28.2 RDA definition and scope

 <a name="6.28.2.1">6.28.2.1</a> An arrangement of text, images, tactile notation, etc., in a manifestation.